- The state of DX and sustainability around the globe

 Acting as a force for positive change

 Yamamoto explained the importance of the five pillars of change, which she established as CMO, focusing particularly on ‘Data-Driven Marketing’ and ‘Change Culture’.
-In terms of Data-Driven Marketing, she spoke about how the company had established a digital feedback loop on a global scale, which collects and analyzes the voices of customers and employees to make changes and measure the results.
-She also emphasized that this system of global monitoring and data management will play a major role in helping Fujitsu understand and support the sustainability and environmental issues that are important to its customers.
+In terms of Data-Driven Marketing, she spoke about how the company had established a digital feedback loop on a global scale, which collects and analyses the voices of customers and employees to make changes and measure the results.
+She also emphasised that this system of global monitoring and data management will play a major role in helping Fujitsu understand and support the sustainability and environmental issues that are important to its customers.

 Fujitsu is also reforming its corporate culture as a part of its internal branding efforts.
-But it isn’t just top-level management that’s involved – each and every employee is encouraged to raise their awareness and take part in interactive communication throughout the organization.
+But it isn’t just top-level management that’s involved – each and every employee is encouraged to raise their awareness and take part in interactive communication throughout the organisation.

 In addition, the company has set KPIs and established a Sustainability Management Committee, which is chaired by President Tokita.
 The committee will check on the progress every six months, thereby creating a positive environment for employees to put the message into practice.
 Moreover, the company holds internal workshops based on design thinking, develops leaders called ‘champions’ in each division, and conducts activities to change the culture at a grassroots level, and so these reforms are being sped up by making them multi-channel compatible.

-As governments and global companies pledge to move towards a decarbonized society, Fujitsu has announced it will switch to 100% renewable energy by 2022 for all electricity required to operate its cloud services in Japan.
-This is part of our efforts to contribute to the decarbonization of our customers and society by consolidating the processing done on individual servers into the cloud to save energy, and by having the cloud service supplied with renewable energy.
+As governments and global companies pledge to move towards a decarbonised society, Fujitsu has announced it will switch to 100% renewable energy by 2022 for all electricity required to operate its cloud services in Japan.
+This is part of our efforts to contribute to the decarbonisation of our customers and society by consolidating the processing done on individual servers into the cloud to save energy, and by having the cloud service supplied with renewable energy.